ronnyworm/keras_catsdogs/README.md

-Builds a CNN with Keras and Tensorflow to distinguish cats from dogs
+Should build a CNN with Keras and Tensorflow to distinguish cats from dogs